-Skandiabanken is the top internet retail banking firm for customers in Sweden, Norway, and Denmark.
+Skandiabanken is the top internet retail banking firm for customers in Sweden and Norway.
+Skandiabanken started in 1994 and offers a full range of banking products and services including savings accounts, personal loans, mortgages, pensions and life and general insurance.
 Skandiabanken operates as a subsidiary of Scandia, a Swedish insurance company founded in 1855.
 In 2006, South African/British financial group Old Mutual acquired the Scandia, which was subsequently delisted from the Stockholm and London stock exchanges.
 In 2007, the Danish branch of Skandiabanken was sold to Eik Bank Danmark.
 SkandiaBanken has over 850,000 customers and offers a full range of banking services focusing on fund selection, concept development, and market support and services for private and business customers.
 It has one office in Stockholm and conducts the rest of its business over the internet and via telephone.
 Skandiabanken.no is the leading Internet bank in Norway, established 27 April 2000, as Norway's first pure Internet bank for private customers.
 Skandiabanken Norway is a branch of the Swedish based Skandiabanken, and is a 100% owned by the Financial Services group Skandia.
 Today it has over 370,000 retail customers.

 Skandiabanken Sweden address:

 Skandiabanken Norway address:

 Skandiabanken ranks first and Swedbank last.
 At Cybercom's behest, Keynote Systems, a leading US research company, investigated how Swedes experience banks on the internet.
 For the overall Nordic region, Skandiabanken tops the list while Jyske Bank in Denmark ranks last.